Decision Lifecycle

 reconcile | Find notes that overlap with decisions | Clean up duplicate knowledge |

-The two cycles
+The two FPF cycles

 The observation cycle